omgovich/colord/README.md

 #### Permissive parser

-The library's parser cares about you and tries to prevent as many mistakes and typos as possible.
-It trims unnecessary whitespaces, clamps numbers, disregards character case, punctuation, brackets, etc. These are some examples:
+The parser of the library is user-friendly: it trims unnecessary whitespaces, clamps numbers, disregards character case, punctuation, brackets, etc. Here are some examples:

 ```js
 colord(" aBc ").toHex(); // "#aabbcc"